The ultimate guide for designing and facilitating team retreats

 However, tensions won’t disappear because they are not addressed — they actually get worse.

-How to Plan A Team Offsite (Key Steps)
+How to Plan A Team Offsite (Step by Step Guide)

 Who owns it?